 PUBG's performance has improved significantly since it first launched on Early Access.
 While there's still some room for improvement, our performance analysis indicates that PUBG runs rather well on a variety of CPUs and GPUs.
 It is, however, a more demanding game than Fortnite.
 At minimum, PUBG requires a Nvidia GeForce GTX 660 2GB / AMD Radeon HD 7850 2GB suited up with a Intel Core i3-4340 / AMD FX-6300.
 You can squeeze by with less, but you'll suffer for it.

-Fortnite has settled into reliable cadence with updates arriving every two weeks with new weapons, items (see the bush and launchpad), skins, and tweaks in tow.
-The map has also received a facelift, with a visual makeover and the addition of several new zones on its western half.
+Fortnite has settled into reliable cadence with updates arriving every two weeks with new map updates, weapons, items (see the bush and launchpad), skins, and tweaks in tow.

 PUBG is consistently getting new updates that add maps, guns, and much-needed fixes.
 While it's no longer on Steam Early Access, there's still a good deal of work happening month after month.
 The developers have also shown a willingness to respond quickly to community feedback—especially regarding microtransactions.